 Every year, the Jazz Club of Sarasota grants scholarships to high school and college students who are serious about continuing their jazz education.

 Over the course of 30-plus years, the Jazz Club of Sarasota has granted hundreds of thousands of dollars to aspiring young jazz musicians in middle school, high school and college.
 Donations to the Jazz Club Scholarship Fund make this possible.
 We thank all who have contributed.

 Scholarship Applications accepted from January 1 until April 1

 The Jazz Club presents concerts and events at various locations throughout the area.
 Some of the events presented include the Jazz at Two concert series which begins in mid October and continues on most Fridays to mid April.
-Other events presented and promoted by the Club include an Evening Concert Series with performances by national and international jazz artists and the Joy of Jazz concerts, which is a Free outdoor concert series in downtown Venice.
+Other events presented and promoted by the Club include an Evening Concert Series with performances by national and international jazz artists, Jazz on the Water, a Monday Night Cabaret Series at the Florida Studio Theatre and the Joy of Jazz concerts, which is a Free outdoor concert series in downtown Venice.

-The annual Sarasota Jazz Festival is a week long festival that features free concerts in the park, the downtown Sarasota Jazz Trolley Night, evening concerts and other special events.
+The annual Sarasota Jazz Festival is a week long festival that features free concerts in the park, the downtown Sarasota Jazz Trolley Night, evening concerts, jazz movie screenings and other special events.
 The festival showcases many of the finest jazz artists on the Gulfcoast as well as national and international performers.

-In addition, the Club partners with other organizations, such as, Arts Center Sarasota and the Westcoast Black Theatre Troupe to present programs that benefit Arts and Education and with Giving Hunger the Blues which supports the Mayors' Feed the Hungry program.
+In addition, the Club partners with other organizations, such as, Florida Studio Theatre, Sarasota Pops Orchestra, the Artists Series Concerts and the Westcoast Black Theatre Troupe to present programs that benefit Arts and Education and with Giving Hunger the Blues which supports the Mayors' Feed the Hungry program.